mt-caret/mizu/README.md

 Each user has associated with it a postal box (which is public) and a list of contacts (which is private).
 When sending a message, the user will encrypt the message with recipient's identity and add it their own postal box.
-Periodically, mizu will check the postal boxes of each identity in its contact list and attempt to decrypt all new messages found.
+Periodically, Mizu will check the postal boxes of each identity in its contact list and attempt to decrypt all new messages found.
 Those it successfully decrypts will have been addressed towards the user.